nicocernadas/Assembler-Project/README.md

 [recorded gameplay](https://github.com/user-attachments/assets/d65c5111-c5f1-4cbe-87ec-fc0c5a3a431c)

-Game also has sound, due to screen-recorder problems, I couldn't include it in the video.
+Game also has sound, but due to screen-recorder problems, I couldn't include it in the video.

 Hope you enjoy!